-The Watch, a new series written by Simon Allen, produced by Richard Stokes and Johann Knobel for BBC Studios and BBC America.
+The Watch, inspired by Terry Pratchett, written by Simon Allen, produced by Richard Stokes and Johann Knobel for BBC Studios and BBC America.
 I directed the last three episodes: The Dark in the Dark, Nowhere in the Multiverse and the finale, Better to Light a Candle.

 "A colourful energetic treat"

 " a phantasmagorically trippy, casually funny ride through tons of fantastical tropes with glee and lack of abandon that will probably be 900 times more entertaining than the series finale of GoT."